Mahitha1467/BreakerOfChains/README.md

 © 2018 geektrust.in.
 All rights reserved.

 Rules to decide allegiance by a kingdom
-1. The receiving kingdom has to give allegiance to the sending kingdom if the message contains the letters of the animal in their emblem (same as problem 1).
+1. The receiving kingdom has to give allegiance to the sending kingdom if the message contains the letters of the animal in their emblem (same as https://github.com/Mahitha1467/AGoldenCrown).
 2. If the receiving kingdom is competing to be the ruler, they will not give their allegiance even if the message they received is correct.
 3. A kingdom cannot give their allegiance twice.
 If they have given their allegiance once, they will not give their allegiance again even if they get a second message and the message is correct.
 In case there is a tie
 1. If there is a tie, the whole ballot process is repeated but only with the tied kingdoms till there is a winner.